nxy7/blog/content/posts/why_nix_instead_of_docker.md

 ```

 Now to build and push image we run `nix run .#serviceA`.
 As You can probably tell I'm actually using skopeo to push the final image and IMAO
-oneliner visible in pushImage function is great example of why Nix is so great.
+one liner visible in pushImage function is great example of why Nix is so great.
 If I'd want to make shell script with equivalent functionality it would be
 necessary to make script that validates arguments given to it from CLI, then you'd need to make sure `skopeo` is installed (or worse - install it imperatively)
 and only then You'd be able to copy the image.
 Using Nix for this task it's trivial.
-There's no need do think about any of those things.
+There's no need to think about any of those things.
 You can just run anything
 packaged for Nix as if it was already installed.

 ### Nix is the best abstraction for building environments

 Think about your docker container.
 What's it purpose?
 It isolates network and runtime dependencies from your system.
 That's what allows you to select which version
 of postgres you want to run easily.
-Even if they are used to make reproducible environments, it's not the best tool for the job - f.e. they lack version locking mechanism.
+Even if they are used to making reproducible environments, it's not the best tool for the job - f.e. they lack version locking mechanism.
 It can be used for this task, because as I mentioned it isolates runtime dependencies, but it's side effect and not something baked into containers design.
 When we ship software we really need both - reproducible environment that can satisfy our runtime needs and runtime isolated from the underlying system.
 Nix + Docker combination gives us both, which is why I think using Nix to build images is great idea.

 # What next

 Chances are You liked this short showcase of Nix, but still don't know how to use it Yourself.
 Nix learning curve is pretty hard after all.
 If you want to build images using Nix, but aren't very proficient in using the language I suggest the following learning path.
 First - package your software using Nix.
-In many cases it'll boil down to using appropriate builder (like buildRustPackage in examples above, but there are similar functions for other languages aswell), but sometimes it can be much harder, especially if Your project depends on software not available in nixpkgs.
+In many cases it'll boil down to using appropriate builder (like buildRustPackage in examples above, but there are similar functions for other languages as well), but sometimes it can be much harder, especially if Your project depends on software not available in nixpkgs.
 When your app is packaged correctly look into `dockerTools.buildImage` documentation.
 It's rather simple to use, but if You have any questions about it feel free to ask in the comments.
 I sincerely think that the best way to learn nix is by actively using it.
 No amount of reading helps as much as just porting some Dockerfiles to flake.nix files, so experiment and have fun :-)